-The permitted use of a restricted firearm is limited, such as for target practice or competition at a licenced shooting range.
+The permitted use of a restricted firearm is limited, such as for target practice or competition at a licensed shooting range.
 A restricted firearm could also be approved to be kept as part of a collection if various criteria are met.
 Restricted firearms or a handgun may also be approved for protection of self or others in connection with a lawful profession or occupation in limited circumstances.
 However, authorizations to carry a restricted firearm for personal protection are rarely issued.

 The permitted use of a prohibited firearm is very limited.
 Where licensing has been obtained, prohibited handguns that discharge .25 or .32 calibre ammunition or that have a barrel length of 105 mm or less can be transported to a licenced gun range for use at the range in the same manner as restricted firearms.

 Any such range must be licenced by the province’s Chief Firearms Officer.

 The firearms regulation framework is included in the Firearms Act and the Criminal Code of Canada.
 The Firearms Act includes requirements related to restricted firearms, including their manufacture, display, sale, transport, authorized possession, lending, use, inspection and disposal.
 The Firearms Act also sets out that a Possession and Acquisition Licence for firearms expires and is renewable every five years.